jkennedy1998/THAUMWORLD/index.md

-## what a " # " means
+## the power / standardization of " # " and markdown
 the # count in line triggers markdown formatting and has specific meaning in THAUMWORLD rules files.

-no use of any " # "'s denote rules text. this is the basis of these documents.

-# denotes the title of the folder this file lives in.
+# a single " # "denotes the title of the folder this file lives in.

-## denotes a sub title section, often used before lists or new paragraph sections.
+## two " ## " denote a sub title section, often used before lists or new paragraph sections.
 3 empty lines of space should come before the " ## ", and 3 empty lines should come after the whole sub section.

+no use of any " # "'s denote rules and general text. this is the basis of these documents.

-###### denotes a comment, example, or clarification
+> denotes a comment, example, or clarification

 ## how to format lists